“Discipleship is not an offer that man makes to Christ.” —Dietrich Bonhoeffer

 “I saw Pastor Bonhoeffer... kneeling on the floor praying fervently to God.
 I was most deeply moved by the way this lovable man prayed, so devout and so certain that God heard his prayer.
 At the place of execution, he again said a short prayer and then climbed the few steps to the gallows, brave and composed.
 His death ensued after a few seconds.
 In the almost fifty years that I worked as a doctor, I have hardly ever seen a man die so entirely submissive to the will of God.”
 (Bethge, Eberhard)

 Can you imagine?
-There is a man whose identity wasn’t tied to his assignment, or changing cultural ideals, or even a God who didn’t sacrifice for him.
+There is a man whose identity wasn’t tied to his assignment, or changing cultural ideals, or even to a God who didn’t sacrifice for him.

-In his book The Cost of Discipleship, Bonhoeffer wrote, “When Christ calls a man, he bids him come and die.”
+In his book The Cost of Discipleship, Bonhoeffer wrote, “when Christ calls a man, he bids him come and die.”
 It is a total surrender of self.
 It means dying to sin, self-interest, wealth, and societal reputation.

 In Christ, we’re called to hate our other identities in comparison to Him.
 In taking on a new identity in Christ, “I live, but no longer I, but Christ liveth in me” (Gal 2:20).

 What’s the point?
-We must resist the message that your own feelings, or your family’s reputation, or your worldly assignment determines your worth.
+We must resist the message that our own feelings of pride or guilt, nor our family members’ notions of who we are, nor our society’s current opinion of the temporary profession we occupy, determine our worth.
 All of these are subject to the vicissitudes of time and change.

-There is only one who has the authority to tell you who you are and what you’re worth, which is your Creator.
+There is only one who has the authority to tell you who you are and what you’re worth, and that is your Creator.
 And when your Creator tells you, you’re worth dying for, then “neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord” (Rom 8:39).

 When we experience failure and are tempted to view ourselves as inferior to others, we can be encouraged by our new identity as a beloved son or daughter of the King.

+Getting our identity from a vertical source, in Christ’s death and resurrection, is the only infallible choice.
 In becoming a Christian, we die to our old identity and receive a new one, in Christ, that can’t be taken away.
-It persists through job loss, sickness, aging, suffering, and death itself.
+It persists through job loss, sickness, aging, suffering, and death.

 Next